-- 49. Cabinet comprises the Mayor and five members and makes decisions which are in line with the Council's overall policies and Budget.
-It is chaired by the Mayor and includes the Portfolio Holders. - 50.
-Each Member of Cabinet has responsibility for a range of Council functions, known as a portfolio and each Portfolio Holder is required to work closely with Group Head/Director/Associate Director and develop an in-depth knowledge of their portfolio area. - 51.
+- 57. Cabinet comprises the Mayor and seven councillors who have their own individual portfolio and makes decisions which are in line with the Council's overall policies and Budget.
+It is chaired by the Mayor. - 58.
+Each Member of Cabinet has responsibility for a range of Council functions, known as a portfolio and each Portfolio Holder is required to work closely with Corporate Management Team and develop an in-depth knowledge of their portfolio area. - 59.
 The dates of all Cabinet meetings are pre-published and all decisions are taken in public apart from a small number of reports which are considered and determined after the press and public have been lawfully excluded.
-Agendas, reports and minutes of the meetings are available on the Council's website.

-52. Cabinet met six times during 2022/23.
+Agendas, reports, and minutes of the meetings are available on the Council's website. - 60.
+Cabinet met nine times during 2023/24.